cyberang3l/mtbmaps-garmin/README.md

 # MTBMaps Garmin

-A project to assist with autogeneration of vectorized mtbmaps overlays for Garmin devices and allows for maximum map tuning.
+A project to assist with autogeneration of vectorized MTB map overlays for Garmin devices and allows for maximum map tuning.

 The generated map overlay is inspired by [mtbmap.no](https://mtbmap.no/info),